Dispersive evaluation of the Lamb shift in muonic deuterium from chiral effective field theory: Conclusion

 We have performed an analysis of the nuclear polarizability correction to the Lamb shift of muonic deuterium by combining dispersion relations with chiral effective field theory.
 This approach relies only on controlled approximations and provides a well-justified uncertainty estimate.
 Final results for the two-photon-exchange correction to the Lamb shift are compared to those of prior $\chi$EFT~\cite{Hernandez:2014pwa,Hernandez:2017mof,Hernandez:2019zcm} and dispersive~\cite{Carlson:2013xea} studies in Table~\ref{tab:comparison}.

-We obtain good agreement with prior $\chi$EFT studies as shown in Table~\ref{tab:comparison}.
-The polarizability correction to the Lamb shift was directly evaluated in Refs.~\cite{Hernandez:2014pwa,Hernandez:2017mof,Hernandez:2019zcm} as kernel-weighted sum rules for the electromagnetic response functions without explicity calculating those response functions.
-Furthermore, they were based on the Rosenfelder~\cite{Rosenfelder:1983aq} formalism, which is, in principle, equivalent to our method based on dispersion relations as discussed in Sec.~\ref{sec:comparison}.
+We obtain good agreement with prior studies as shown in Table~\ref{tab:comparison}.
+In Refs.~\cite{Pachucki:2011xr, Pachucki:2015uga, Hernandez:2014pwa,Hernandez:2017mof,Hernandez:2019zcm}, the polarizability correction to the Lamb shift was directly evaluated without explicitly calculating the electromagnetic response functions.
+The calculations in Refs.~\cite{Pachucki:2011xr, Pachucki:2015uga, Hernandez:2014pwa,Hernandez:2017mof} were performed in a perturbative framework using the AV18~\cite{Pachucki:2011xr, Pachucki:2015uga, Hernandez:2014pwa} and $\chi$EFT~\cite{Hernandez:2014pwa,Hernandez:2017mof} interactions.
+Reference~\cite{Hernandez:2019zcm} was based on the Rosenfelder~\cite{Rosenfelder:1983aq} formalism, which is, in principle, equivalent to our method based on dispersion relations as discussed in Sec.~\ref{sec:comparison}.
 We reiterate, however, that our approach allows us to more directly compare the inputs that go into the dispersion relations to a large body of existing data from electron-scattering experiments.
 Indeed, an excellent agreement with electron-scattering data is obtained over a wide range of kinematics.
 Without sacrificing model independence, we achieve a much higher precision than the fully data-driven approach of Ref.~\cite{Carlson:2013xea} which used extrapolants fitted to electron-scattering data to inform their dispersion relations.
-This was possible because $\chi$EFT, which is based on symmetries of quantum chormodynamics and is constrained by $\pi$N and NN data, allows us to obtain accurate and precise electromagnetic response functions even in kinematics not explored so far by electrodissociation experiments.
-While $\chi$EFT served as a good proxy for electron-scattering experiments here, even at low beam energies ($\lesssim 200$~MeV) and forward angles ($\lesssim 30^\circ$), future measurements of the deuteron electrodesintegration at MAMI A1 and MESA facilities will enable a more comprehensive comparison of the $\chi$EFT cross sections with experiments and allow us to fully exploit the merits of the dispersive approach.
+This was possible because $\chi$EFT, which is based on symmetries of quantum chromodynamics and is constrained by $\pi$N and NN data, allows us to obtain accurate and precise electromagnetic response functions even in kinematics not explored so far by electrodissociation experiments.
+While $\chi$EFT served as a good proxy for electron-scattering experiments here, even at low beam energies ($\lesssim 200$~MeV) and forward angles ($\lesssim 30^\circ$), future measurements of the deuteron electrodisintegration at the MAMI A1 and MESA facilities will enable a more comprehensive comparison of the $\chi$EFT cross sections with experiments and allow us to fully exploit the merits of the dispersive approach.